 NYU’s Center for Cybersecurity (CCS) is an interdisciplinary academic center in which leading edge research, teaching, and scholarship are directed into meaningful real-world technology and policies.

 The Center for Cybersecurity is home to CSAW, the most comprehensive student-run cybersecurity event in the world.
-Though Covid-19 pushed CSAW into a virtual environment for 2020 and 2021, it has continued to add new competitions and to draw attendees to multiple competition sites.
-The event is overseen by OSIRIS, a student-run cybersecurity research lab that also sponsors weekly Hack Nights to introduce students to a wide variety of complex and immersive topics.
-CCS also hosts lectures and workshops throughout the year, including the annual Women Leaders in Cybersecurity program.
+Now entering its third decade, the event has continued to add new challenges that allow students to solve real-world problems, and to draw attendees to multiple competition sites around the globe.
+Among the new challenges is one that uses Large Language Models to identify software vulnerabilities, and another that asks participants to design AI-assisted authentication schemes for 3D-printed QR codes.
+CSAW is overseen by OSIRIS, a student-run cybersecurity research lab that also sponsors weekly Hack Nights to introduce students to a wide variety of complex and immersive topics.
+CCS also hosts lectures and workshops throughout the year, including the Cybersecurity Lecture Series program, which is sponsored by AIG.
 Read more here.

 Collectively, the CCS faculty can boast of 7 NSF CAREER awards, 3 Jacobs Excellence in Education awards (NYU Tandon faculty honor), 2 “Brilliant 10 under 30” awardees from Popular Science magazine, and 2 IEEE fellows.
 In collaboration with a cadre of gifted graduate students, the faculty routinely present at top-level conferences on topics ranging from privacy protection to securing hardware elements and software supply chains.
 CCS faculty lead a number of research labs, including the Secure Systems Laboratory, Laboratory for Agile and Resilient Complex Systems (LARX),the Energy-Aware, Secure, and Reliable Computing Research Group (EnSuRe), and the newest team the Machine Learning, Embedded Systems, and Software/Systems Security (MESS).
 These labs allow students to learn by doing, to work alongside distinguished faculty and professionals, and to contribute directly to the growth of the field.
 Read more here.